-No, the HARP loan is not the same as the White House's A Better Bargain for Responsible Homeowners program.
+No, the HARP loan is not the same as the White House’s A Better Bargain for Responsible Homeowners program.
 HARP is a specific mortgage refinance product.
-The "A Better Bargain" program is the White House's recommended set of mortgage market reforms.
-The changes suggested by the White House may later manifest as HARP 3, but we don't know when HARP 3 will pass, if ever.
+The “A Better Bargain” program is the White House’s recommended set of mortgage market reforms.
+The changes suggested by the White House never materialized into HARP 3, but a HARP replacement is now available.

 Fannie Mae and Freddie Mac have “lookup” forms on their respective websites.
 Check Fannie Mae’s first because Fannie Mae’s market share is larger.
 If no match is found, then check Freddie Mac.
 Your loan must appear on one of these two sites to be eligible for HARP.